 We assess soil conditions and shade, in order to protect desired vegetation from root disturbance and drying out, and to time the eradication of large weed invasions so the work is economical and effective.

 Getting rid of an unwanted tree or woody shrub is not an immediate process.
 Our prune-to-kill method starves it to death over a year or more.
-The tree is not attractive during that time, so we assess the replacement vegetation (existing and to come), and time the elimination of the weed tree to match it, so that the other existing and new shrubs or trees have the conditions they need to thrive, and the weed tree gradually becomes a bare trunk or stump hidden amongst the new foliage.
+The tree is not attractive during that time, so we assess the replacement vegetation (existing and to come), and time the elimination of the weed tree to match it, so that other shrubs or trees have the conditions they need to thrive, and the weed tree gradually becomes a bare trunk or stump hidden amongst the new foliage.

 No digging is needed, as weed trees and shrubs gradually weaken until they can be easily uprooted.
 Mat-forming weeds including kikuyu are weakened to extinction by changing their direction of growth, forcing the plants to suppress themselves, mulching with any cut and pulled weeds handy, then waiting till the plants die or their roots weaken enough to be easily pulled up.
 This happens over days, weeks or months depending on the species and conditions, while other work proceeds around the remaining weed, often hiding it from view.